-It provides basic data for establishing standards, makes job analysis and performance appraisal, etc. All these techniques assist in effective control of the qualities, time and efforts of workers.
+It provides basic data for establishing standards, makes job analysis and

 (b) Operative Functions: The following are the Operative Functions of Human Resource Management:

 1. Procurement of Personnel

 It is concerned with the obtaining of the proper kind and number of personnel necessary to accomplish organisation goals.
 It deals specifically with such subjects as the determination of manpower requirements, their recruitment, selecting, placement and orientation, etc.